ocsf/examples/encodings/ilf/README.md

     - Convert the timestamp to a RFC3339-compliant string and add the path of the timestamp and the RFC3339-Compliant String to the ILF's list of Key, Value pairs.
       - e.g. for the data `{"start_time_dt": "2021-09-07T20:37:30.502680Z"}` the resulting flattened Key, Value pairs would be `("start_time_dt", "2021-09-07T20:37:30.502680+00:00")`
       - Note that we use RFC3339 timestamp here to align with other OCSF encodings
-5. If the type of D is a basic Value (String, Boolean, Integer, Long, Float, or Null)
+5. If the type of D is a basic Value (String, Boolean, Integer, Long, or Float)
     - Add it's path and Value to the ILF's list of Key, Value pairs.
       - e.g. for the data `{"data": {"int": 1, "bool": true, "float": 0.12, "null": null}}` the resulting flattened Key, Value pairs would be `[(data.int, 1), (data.bool, true), (data.float, 0.12), (data.null, "null")]`